 This idea holds true for runners, who spend a good chunk of their time outside and wearing themselves down through exercise.

 Failing to keep the ears warm puts people prone to issues like blood vessel constriction, mentioned above.
 However, cold ears can also create ear pain for runners who undergo a drastic environmental temperature switch from outdoors to indoors.

 Leaving the ears unexposed in cold weather also makes a runner susceptible to ear pain and infections.
 Someone who experiences ear pain after running might have the beginning of an infection, which causes pressure and pain inside the ear canal.

-An obvious sign of developing infection is hearing static when an individual moves their jaw.
+An obvious sign of developing an infection is hearing static when an individual moves their jaw.

 According to Healthline, another symptom of a coming infection is a burning sensation around the ear.